yeah61/Says-One-Neuron-to-Another/README.md

 1. the model is too simple with only once convolution, Feature extraction cannot reflect real features

-2. overfitting；
+2. overfitting

-3. original train data is too complex and comprehensive.
+3. original train data is too complex and comprehensive

 ## Acknowlegdement

+Through this project, I get a basic understanding of the neutral network.
+But there is still a long way to utilize the neutral network model to do more complex tasks. such as the image classification in this repository.
+I made a lot of references to this article: https://www.cnblogs.com/further-further-further/p/10430073.html.
+I am looking forward to further study and practise to get better undestanding of the neutral network.